Frequently Asked Questions

 When did construction begin, when will it end, and when will service begin?

 The construction of the First Hill Streetcar started in April of 2012.
-The anticipated completion and beginning of operation will be spring of 2014.
+The anticipated completion and beginning of operation in the late summer or early fall of 2014.

 What are the typical hours of construction?